 Customer journey mapping and customer personas

 You need to understand your customers if you want to provide top-notch CX.
 That’s why it all starts with creating customer personas—in other words, fictional representations or archetypes of your customers.
-How can you create a relevant buyer persona for your business?
+How can you create a customer persona for your business?

 And what about the customer journey?
 In general, the customer journey depicts what happens before, during, and after the purchasing process in your company.
 It is comprised of all the touch points and stages each potential customer has to go through.
 Customer journeys are frequently presented in the form of a workflow referred to as a customer journey map.